Andremoniy/jetty.httpclient.sslissue/README.md

 Be aware, that one should wait long enough.
 In the most cases it is reproducible within around 5-10 minutes.
 If it doesn't happen, try to restart again.

+# How to run
+There are 3 options how you can run this project

+1. Using `Docker`: `docker build .` from the root directory of the project
+2. Using `maven` only: `mvn clean test` from the root directory of the project
+3. Using your favourite IDE: run the `Bootstrap#main` class directly from your IDE